IfrahimA/calculator/README.md

 # calculator
 The following is a calculator project, that functions like any other calculator.
+If you have any suggestions to change it, please let me know.